bhoomins/bhoomins/README.md

 </h1>

-I’m a B.Tech Computer Engineering student at KJ Somaiya College of Engineering, with an honors in Cybersecurity.
+I’m a B.Tech Computer Engineering student with an honors in Cybersecurity.
 I’m passionate about building tech that makes a difference and love exploring the intersection of security and software development.